-Most of our degrees are accredited by professional bodies, including the Royal Town Planning Institute (RTPI) and the Royal Institute for Chartered Surveyors (RICS).
+Most of our degrees are accredited by professional bodies, including the Royal Town Planning Institute (RTPI) and the Royal Institution for Chartered Surveyors (RICS).
 This will add significant weight to your CV when you finish your studies.

 Throughout your time with us, you'll have access to facilities and equipment designed to give you the latest knowledge and practical skills in your specialist field.
 You will benefit from our modelmaking workshop, bespoke project studio complete with drawing facilities, and computer suites with specialist design and spatial analysis software.
 In addition, we offer students the opportunity to integrate work experience into their degree, from work placements with employers to undertaking client-based study.

 Students also have the opportunity to take part in fieldwork during their course, both locally and overseas.